 Michael Harth is one of the original founders of LAZ Parking, and is responsible for protecting, nurturing, and developing LAZ's unique culture.
 After graduating with a psychology degree from the University of California at San Diego in 1981, Michael founded Sunset Parking, the West Coast brand of LAZ Parking.
 He developed Sunset Parking into a leader in the hospitality service industry with more than 175 locations, all defined by his commitment to delivering service with exceptional integrity and professionalism.

-Michael Kuziak is a principal shareholder of LAZ Parking and serves as its Chief Operating Officer.
+Michael Kuziak is one of the principal shareholders of LAZ Parking and serves as its Chief Operating Officer.
 He joined LAZ in 1981 as a valet parking attendant while earning a degree in finance and marketing at the University of Hartford.
-Michael is responsible for executing strategic growth initiatives that include operational expansions throughout the United States, business development, company acquisitions, and systems integration.
+Michael is responsible for executing strategic growth initiatives that include digital technology and mobility, operational expansions throughout the United States, business development and company acquisitions.

 Andrew founded Ultimate Parking in 1989.
 He grew the company in Boston to more than 130 clients and 700 employees while earning a reputation as one of the industry’s leading authorities in Hospitality service.